pradeepsavare/Weather-App/README.md

 This React.js application allows users to search for the current weather conditions of any city worldwide.
-It fetches data using the SheCodes Weather API.
+It fetches data using the OpenWeatherMap Weather API.

 # Getting Started with Create React App